 null, and you can use it to check if the slot was not set:

 Stories do not set slots.
 The slot must be set by the default action

 action_extract_slots if a slot mapping applies, or custom

 checkpoint: key, either at the beginning

 Checkpoints are ways to connect stories together.
 They can be either the first or the last step in a story.
 If they are the last step in a story, that story will be connected to each other story that starts with the checkpoint of the same name when the model is trained.
 Here is an example of a story that ends with a checkpoint, and one that starts with the same checkpoint:

 Checkpoints at the beginning of stories can also be conditional on slots being set, for example:

 Checkpoints can help simplify your training data and reduce redundancy in it, but do not overuse them.
 Using lots of checkpoints can quickly make your stories hard to understand.
 It makes sense to use them if a sequence of steps is repeated often in different stories, but stories without checkpoints are easier to read and write.

-or steps are ways to handle multiple intents the same way,
+or steps are ways to handle multiple intents or slot events the same way,

 without writing a separate story for each intent.
 For example, if you ask the user to